theramiyer/blog/content/post/2020/farmer-protests.md

 As for these farm laws, the government should man up, face the farmer and show some sincerity by speaking about the government's problem, and _offer_ solutions instead of imposing them.
 Remove all political middlemen---make it a straight communication; not from a citadel, but on the ground in front of the farmer.
 Because they are farmers.
 Show some respect---they are among those doing a thankless job.
 Also, citizens including our farmers, can understand the government's problems.

-They are doing what they are don't because of a trust deficit.
+They are doing what they are doing because of a trust deficit.
 While the problem of surpluses is real, the government cannot overcome it by imposition.

 Trust us; we have always been transparent and accommodating.